Building Plasma

 • The plasma-nano package is used for embedded systems.

-• : The plasma-mobile package provides phone functionality for Plasma.
+• The plasma-mobile, plasma-dialer, and spacebar packages provide phone functionality for Plasma.

 • The flatpak-kcm package is for managing support of flatpak applications.